nicyscaria/nicyscaria.github.io/_pages/about.md

   - /about.html
 ---

-🙎🏽‍♀️ I am a second year PhD student in Computational and Data Sciences department at Indian Institute of Science, Bengaluru!
+🙎🏽‍♀️ I am a second year PhD student in [Computational and Data Sciences](https://cds.iisc.ac.in/) at [Indian Institute of Science, Bengaluru](https://iisc.ac.in/)!

 🕵🏽‍♀️ My research interests are in building personalized adaptive learning solutions for students through artificial intelligence in an Indian context.